With ever-rocketing bills, the time has come to break up the big energy companies.

 Systemic changes need to happen for a healthy industry to exist.
 Breaking up the energy companies would allow for smaller companies to enter that market as well.
 For example, as it stands, the big six have been strangling green energy companies out of the market and driving them to a niche role.
 Breaking them up would allow for innovative and green startups to make themselves a true market force, and the competition would drive down prices for everyone.

 We cannot have anymore of the same tactics – we must move to change the whole system.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.